 Carson City is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Carson City is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Carson City who work in office and administrative support (11.99%), sales jobs (9.10%), and management occupations (9.03%).

-The education level of Carson City citizens is a little higher than the average for US cities and towns: 22.17% of adults in Carson City have at least a bachelor's degree.
+The citizens of Carson City are slightly better educated than the national average of 21.84% for all cities and towns, with 22.17% of adults in Carson City having a bachelor's degree or advanced degree.

 The per capita income in Carson City in 2018 was $31,549, which is upper middle income relative to Nevada and the nation.
 This equates to an annual income of $126,196 for a family of four.
 However, Carson City contains both very wealthy and poor people as well.

 Carson City is an extremely ethnically-diverse city.
 The people who call Carson City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Carson City residents report their race to be White, followed by Asian.
 Carson City also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 24.15% of the city’s residents.
 Important ancestries of people in Carson City include German, Irish, English, Italian, and French.